H-Bo214/task-manager/README.md

 ## Issues
-There is a known issue concerning App.js integration testing.
+There is a known issue in App.test.js when testing fetchTask and changePriority async calls.

 ## Acknowledgements